 1. What is Your Budget?

 The first thing you should do when considering planning a trip is set your total trip budget.
 How much can you afford or want to spend on this trip?
+For tips on how to plan a trip on a budget click here.

 It is important to set your overall budget number from the start.
 This will help determine where you can go, what you can do and what you want to spend your money on.
 Do you want to spend more on the hotel, activities at your destination, food and drink, or flights for prime timing and comfort.
 What are your priorities on this vacation?